How to Deal with Spam

 Do not unsubscribe from spam

 Spam often includes an unsubscribe link.
 Don’t click on it.
 You were never “subscribed” in the first place.
-The unsubscribe exists only to fool you into confirming to the spammer that you’re real, and that you read your email.
+The unsubscribe link exists only to fool you into confirming to the spammer that you’re real and that you read your email.
 Mark it as spam instead.
 (Only use the unsubscribe link to sever ties to emails you did subscribe to in the first place.)

 Do not enable images on spam

-The reason pictures are disabled by default on spam-filtered email, and often even on legitimate email by default, is that the mere act of displaying that image can tell a spammer they have a real email address.
+The reason pictures are disabled by default on spam-filtered email, and often on legitimate email by default, is that the mere act of displaying that image can tell a spammer that they have a real email address.

 Don’t give your email address to the wrong person

-This is one reason many people have more than one email address or create one-time or “throw-away” email addresses.
+This is one reason many people have more than one email address or create one-time or throw-away email addresses.

 Consider creating and using a different email address for this purpose.
-Again, so-called “throw-away” email addresses are perfect for this, as you can simply stop paying attention to them if they start getting too much spam.
+Again, so-called throw-away email addresses are perfect for this, as you can simply stop paying attention to them if they start getting too much spam.

 Don’t post your email address publicly

 It’s a little more difficult to control mailing lists with public online archives.
 If anyone can see the archives, and the archives include full email addresses, then spammers will be there as well.
-The best solution here is to perhaps use a dedicated email address for such a mailing list and abandon it if it starts getting too much spam.
+The best solution is to use a dedicated email address for such a mailing list and abandon it if it starts getting too much spam.

 Trim email before you forward

 If you get an email you want to forward to someone else, consider trimming (deleting) the email addresses contained in the message you’re about to send.
-A forward usually includes the full email address of the original sender, as well as the email addresses to which it was sent.
-Sometimes those messages make it into the hands of spammers who harvest the information.
+A forward usually includes the full email address of the original sender as well as the email addresses to which it was sent.
+Sometimes those messages make it into the hands of spammers, who harvest the information.

 Not only will you get less spam, but it’s just good etiquette that results in an easier-to-read email and maintains the privacy of others.